jsheunis/rt-me-fMRI/README.md

 In addition, please use the following citation when referring to the dataset:

->Heunis, S., Breeuwer, M., Caballero-Gaudes, C., Hellrung, L., Huijbers, W., Jansen, J.F.A., Lamerichs, R., Zinger, S., Aldenkamp, A.P., 2020. rt-me-fMRI: A task and resting state dataset for real-time, multi-echo fMRI methods development and validation. bioRxiv 2020.12.07.414490. https://doi.org/10.1101/2020.12.07.414490
+>Heunis S, Breeuwer M, Caballero-Gaudes C et al. rt-me-fMRI: a task and resting state dataset for real-time, multi-echo fMRI methods development and validation [version 1; peer review: 1 approved, 1 approved with reservations].
+F1000Research 2021, 10:70 (https://doi.org/10.12688/f1000research.29988.1)

 And the following citation when referring to the methods article:

->Heunis, S., Breeuwer, M., Caballero-Gaudes, C., Hellrung, L., Huijbers, W., Jansen, J.F.A., Lamerichs, R., Zinger, S., Aldenkamp, A.P., 2020.
-The effects of multi-echo fMRI combination and rapid T2*-mapping on offline and real-time BOLD sensitivity. bioRxiv [tbd...]
+>Heunis, S., Breeuwer, M., Caballero-Gaudes, C., Hellrung, L., Huijbers, W., Jansen, J.F., Lamerichs, R., Zinger, S., Aldenkamp, A.P., 2020.
+The effects of multi-echo fMRI combination and rapid T2*-mapping on offline and real-time BOLD sensitivity. bioRxiv 2020.12.08.416768. https://doi.org/10.1101/2020.12.08.416768

 <div id="contribute"></div>